IamFinn7/IamFinn7/README.md

 # Hi there, I'm Phuong Nhi, also known as Finn 👋

 ### About me:
 I am a student majoring in Software Engineering at FPT University.
 I love learning new things and I'm always curious about new things.
 In the future, I want to improve my skills and become a Fullstack Developer.
-Focusing on React (future), I also know a little about C# and Java.
+Focusing on React (in the future), I also have some knowledge of C# and Java.

 <p>